How we review solar panels: Our methodology for testing and rating solar panels

 The energy efficiency of solar panels is a critical aspect due to its direct correlation with the amount of electricity generated.
 A solar panel’s efficiency measures its capacity to convert sunlight into usable power.
 Therefore, a more-efficient solar panel will produce more electricity from the same quantity of sunlight, leading to higher energy output.

-When assessing a solar energy system, the efficiency of solar panels is an indispensable aspect for our experts to consider.
-It should, however, be balanced with other factors, such as cost and durability.
+When assessing a solar energy system, the efficiency of solar panels is an indispensable aspect for our experts to consider, so we weighted it higher than other criteria.

 Materials